Working with Python console

 Choose this command to create a Git Gist.

-Choose this item on the context menu to delete all messages from the upper part of the console.
+Choose this item from the context menu to delete all messages from the upper part of the console.